Our Services

 Helpful Resources

-Early pregnancy symptoms to watch for include a missed period, nausea, breast tenderness, fatigue, frequent urination, light spotting or mild cramps, mood changes, and new food aversions, but similar issues can come from nonpregnancy causes, so there are several factors to consider; see below for what each sign means and how it can change your next steps.
+Early pregnancy signs include a missed period, nausea, breast tenderness, fatigue, frequent urination, light spotting or mild cramps, mood changes, and new food aversions.
+However, these symptoms can also stem from non-pregnancy causes like stress, hormonal shifts, or illness, so context matters.

 This guide explains the most common early pregnancy symptoms, what they really mean, and the medically recommended next steps.
 While many early signs are normal, some symptoms require prompt medical attention.
 When in doubt, speak to a doctor.